zoe-gif/md-notes/Study notes/QS/Measurement and Estimating/Estimating and Management for simple building works in HK reading notes.md

     - stone mansonry walls, slab foundations and the like met with in excavation: m3
     - unreinforced concrete and the like met with in excavation: m3
     - reinforced concrete met with in excavations: m3
-- Coverage: any additional cost of disposal
+- Inclusion: any additional cost of disposal

 #### Earthwork support